A Complete Guide to Brushing a Dog the Right Way, According to a Pro Groomer

 Some dogs don’t like to be brushed, especially if it’s a new experience.
 The key is to start small and use plenty of treats.

 Brushing a dog is a critical part of keeping them healthy and happy, but it doesn’t have to be a chore.
 As long as you keep up with it, brushing your dog can be something you both enjoy.
-If you’re still struggling to keep your dog brushed out, don’t hesitate to reach out to your local groomer for tips.
-And remember—the best way to brush a dog is what works for both you and your pup!
+If you’re struggling to keep your dog brushed out, don’t hesitate to ask your local groomer for tips.
+And remember: The best way to brush a dog is whatever works for both you and your pup!

 Share: